-- The Respond Server service is installed and running on NetWitness Suite.
+- The Respond Server service is installed and running on NetWitness Platform.

-Configure Reporting Engine to Display Alerts Triggered by Reporting Engine in Respond View
+Configure Reporting Engine to Display Reporting Engine Alerts in the Respond View

 The Reporting Engine alerts are by default disabled from being displayed in Respond view.
 To display and view the Reporting Engine alerts, you have to enable the NetWitness Respond alerts in the Services Config view > General tab for the Reporting Engine.